matt-ball/newman-action/README.md

 ```

 ### Via Postman API
 The latest version of your collection and/or environment is available through [Postman's API](https://docs.api.getpostman.com/?version=latest).
-The API docs contain endpoints that will allow you to retrieve the required IDs.
-Passing these IDs along with your Postman API key will run Newman in this method.
+The API docs contain endpoints that will allow you to retrieve the required UIDs.
+Note the distinction between UID and ID.
+The Postman API will return responses with `id` and `uid` fields.
+You'll want the `uid` value, not the `id` value.

+Passing these UIDs along with your Postman API key will run Newman in this method.
 See [Creating and using secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for how to add your Postman API to GitHub securely.

 ```
 - uses: actions/checkout@master